 Election Specific Information

-Click here for a list of important dates for the June 7, 2022, Statewide Direct Primary Election.
+Click here for a list of important dates for the November 8, 2022, General Election.

 Since 2002 the Placer County Elections Office has provided the Military and Overseas Voting Program to all eligible Uniformed and Overseas Citizen’s Absentee Voting Act (UOCAVA) voters.
 The purpose of this program is to simplify the voting process so that all eligible voters may receive, vote, and return their ballot without delay regardless of where they are currently stationed or reside.